Simula Research Laboratory /

 The X.509-Tools are a set of utilities for viewing, verifying and testing X.509 certificates:

-View-Certificate displays basic details of a certificate, like subject, common name, etc. Examples:
+View-Certificate displays basic details of given certificates in Privacy-Enhanced Mail (PEM) or Distinguished Encoding Rules (DER) format, like subject, common name, etc. Examples:

 Display the Root CA certificate used by Letβs Encrypt, which is usually installed under /usr/share/ca-certificates/mozilla/ISRG_Root_X1.crt (Debian/Ubuntu), /etc/pki/ca-trust/extracted/pem/directory-hash/ISRG_Root_X1.pem (Fedora), or /usr/share/certs/trusted/ISRG_Root_X1.pem (FreeBSD):